 Ocean dynamics and health: Smithsonian scientists are using new metagenomic techniques—the bulk genetic analysis of organisms in environmental samples, such as soil or water—to understand marine ecosystem dynamics in degraded and recovering conditions.

-Address the top scientific questions in evolutionary adaptation, phylogenetics, ecological processes, and conservation using novel genomic data.
+Addresses the top scientific questions in evolutionary adaptation, phylogenetics, ecological processes, and conservation using novel genomic data.

-Produce quality genomic data and analyses in coordination with partner organizations.
+Produces quality genomic data and analyses in coordination with partner organizations.

-Provide long-term storage, maintenance, and preservation of genomic quality samples for conservation and analyses far into the future.
+Provides long-term storage, maintenance, and preservation of genomic quality samples for conservation and analyses far into the future.

-Transform the natural history sciences through greater integration of genomic approaches.
+Transforms the natural history sciences through greater integration of genomic approaches.

-Advance computational science analyses of genomics data and associated metadata.
+Advances computational science analyses of genomics data and associated metadata.

-Help design, test, and facilitate expanded access to analytical pipelines and visual tools to more efficiently study and understand genomic patterns.
+Helps design, test, and facilitate expanded access to analytical pipelines and visual tools to more efficiently study and understand genomic patterns.

-Serve as a portal for biodiversity genomic data to facilitate broad scientific and educational outreach and access.
+Serves as a portal for biodiversity genomic data to facilitate broad scientific and educational outreach and access.